andrewliao11/andrewliao11.github.io/_pages/vlms_feedback.md

         </div>
         <div class="content">
             <h3 class="title is-4">Feedback Dynamics in VLMs</h3>
-            <p>We first study the foundamental questions (1) Can VLMs <font color="#ff0000">listen</font> to prompt-based feedback? and (2) Can VLMs <font color="#ff0000">give</font> prompt-based feedback?
+            <p>We first study the foundamental questions (1) Can VLMs <font color="#ff0000">receive</font> prompt-based feedback? and (2) Can VLMs <font color="#ff0000">give</font> prompt-based feedback?
 We study these questions in the context of semantic grounding and investigate three open-sourced VLMs (LLaVA-1.5, ViP-LLaVA, and CogVLM) and one proprietary VLM (GPT-4V & SoM).
 Here, we summarize our findings and contributions</p>
             <div style="padding-left: 24px">
             <ol>
-                <li><b>&#128066; VLMs can listen to feedback to improve downstream semantic grounding</b>: Our study shows that VLMs improve &#128640; 4 to 12 accuracy points when recieving orale binary feedback that indicates the correctness of the prediction.
+                <li><b>&#128172; VLMs can receive feedback to improve downstream semantic grounding</b>: Our study shows that VLMs improve &#128640; 4 to 12 accuracy points when recieving orale feedback that indicates the correctness of the prediction.
 When prompted over multiple rounds, VLMs improves by over 15 accuracy points &#128640;.
 This shows the potential of feedback as a means of improving grounding performance in VLMs.</li>
-                <li><b>&#128483; VLMs can give binary feedback</b>: Similar to the findings in LLMs, we find that VLMs can perform <i>self-evaluation</i> (Kadavath et al., 2022).
+                <li><b>&#128483; VLMs can give binary feedback</b>: In line with the prior literature in LLMs, VLMs struggles to self-correction (Kim et al., 2023), but succeed in self-evaluation (Kadavath et al., 2022).
 We show that VLMs can provide high-quality binary feedback through different visual prompts, <i>i.e.</i>, isolation or marking of objects.</li>
                 <li><b>&#129302; Combining 1 and 2, VLMs benefit from automatic iterative feedback</b>: We formulate an iterative framework that improve semantic grounding in VLMs up to nearly 5 accuracy points.</li>
             </ol>
             </div>